Itsme-Kavya/ReceipeGenerator/README.md

 COOK BOOK
 Introducing the concept of a web-based platform that leverages a chatbot powered by AI to offer personalized recipe suggestions based on users' available ingredients, dietary restrictions, and cuisine preferences.

 Objective:
 To simplify the process of finding recipes that match users' current pantry items and dietary needs, enhancing their cooking experience.

 Target Audience:
 • Home cooks looking for inspiration based on ingredients they already have.
 • Individuals with dietary restrictions seeking suitable recipes.
-• Culinary enthusiasts eager to explore new cuisines Key Features:
+• Culinary enthusiasts eager to explore new cuisines.

+Key Features:
 Intuitive Chatbot Interface:
 • Develop a chatbot that users can interact with using natural language to input their available ingredients, specify dietary restrictions, and express cuisine preferences.
-• Implement AI and natural language processing (NLP) technologies to accurately understand and respond to user queries
+• Implement AI and natural language processing (NLP) technologies to accurately understand and respond to user queries.

 Personalized Recipe Suggestions:
 • Utilize an algorithm that matches user inputs with a comprehensive recipe database to suggest recipes that closely match the users' current pantry items, dietary needs, and flavor preferences.
 • Provide options to filter and sort recipes by cooking time, difficulty level, and ratings.

 Dietary and Allergen Filters:
 • Include filters for common dietary restrictions and allergens (e.g., gluten-free, vegan, nut allergies) to ensure users receive suitable recipes.